Understanding the China regulatory system for medical devices

 Agents and Local Representatives

-- Registration Agent: To coordinate and control SFDA registration
+- Registration Agent: To coordinate and control CFDA registration

-- Legal Agent: Report any adverse events regarding the medical device that occurs inside or outside China to SFDA.
+- Legal Agent: Report any adverse events regarding the medical device that occurs inside or outside China to CFDA.
 Handle any recall incidences in China if they arise

 - After Sales Agent: Provide technical service and maintenance support, which must be included in the business scope of the business license